 Explanation: The regular C minor chord is a triad, meaning that it consists of three notes.
 The chord is often abbreviated as Cm.

-Theory: The C minor chord is constructed with a root, a minor third and a perfect fifth.
+Theory: The C minor chord is constructed with a root, a minor third and a perfect fifth (or alternatively Cmin).

 Fingerings: little finger, middle finger, thumb (left hand); thumb, middle finger, little finger (right hand).